PhillHenry/accelerate_devops/hugo/content/blog/project_tickbox.md

 Show-and-tells, burn down charts, retrospectives - these are all ways to ensure people are aligned.
 There should never be any surprises in the timelines if __communication__ is done properly.

-This applies to all levels in the organisation, not just devs.
-For instance, HSBC has even project managers reporting the C-level execs every two weeks giving their RAG score (red, amber or green).
-Projects are allowed to make only one move per iteration.
-The ire of the board will be invoked if a project *suddenly* goes from green to red.

-The unfortunate corollary to this, of course, is that most projects stay at amber.
-But at least there is no smoke being blown up the management chain when people try to disguise a struggling project.

 ### Process

 1. __Automated regression tests__

 You'll be hard pressed to find an open source project without __continuous integration__ but I still see some in industry.
+Regression tests are the single best way to ensure a code base is resilient.

 2. __Logging__

-Good logging is the key to effective maintence.
+Good logging is the key to effective maintenance.
 It's also the first thing to be neglected if the devs are not the maintainers (see "Eat your own dog food").

-In the last decade or so, everything has become distributed so logs that live in multiple places need to be aggregated.
-There are some tools to do this (I've heard good things about DataDog although I've never used it).
-But the main thing is that you need people who's expertise spans different systems.
+3. __Fail fast__

+Don't be scared to experiment.
+It often takes less time to try somthing than to have a series of meetings about it.
+If it fails, great, you learned something.
+In Agile methodologies, this is called a spike.

 4. __Documentation__

-Nobody goes back to tech documentation and updates it in a busy organisation.
+It's rare in a busy organisation for somebody goes back to tech documentation and updates it.
-You just have to accept that devs don't have the time and professional documenters rarely have the low level insight.
+You just have to accept that in most cases, devs don't have the time and professional documenters rarely have the low level insight.
 However, documentation can be generated by the test suite (see above).
-That way, both code and docs are in lock-step.
+If you want to know more, search for __Behaviour Driven Development__ and see how many free tools keep both code and docs in lock-step.